-Your Arada stove is built to the highest standard of craftsmanship using the best materials and the most modern equipment available.
+Your stove is built to the highest standard of craftsmanship using the best materials and the most modern equipment available.
 It is a highly efficient and sophisticated piece of machinery and when properly installed and operated it should provide a lifetime of heating satisfaction.

-Should you have any questions about your stove which are not covered by this manual, please contact the Arada retailer in your area, call our technical support department on +44 (0)1297 632050 or visit our website www.aradastoves.com which offers a wealth of information on how to care for, and get the best from your stove.
+Should you have any questions about your stove which are not covered by this manual, please contact your retailer in your area or visit our website: www.aradastoves.com, which offers a wealth of information on how to care for and get the best from your stove.